aragon/protocol/docs/4-entry-points/2-controller.md

     - Ensure that each dispute phase duration is not longer than 8670 terms
     - Ensure that the penalty permyriad is not above 10,000‱
     - Ensure that the final round reduction permyriad is not above 10,000‱
-    - Ensure that the first round jurors number is greater than zero
+    - Ensure that the first round guardians number is greater than zero
     - Ensure that the number of max regular appeal rounds is between [1-10]
     - Ensure that the appeal step factor is greater than zero
     - Ensure that the appeal collateral factor is greater than zero
     - Ensure that the appeal confirmation collateral factor is greater than zero
-    - Ensure that the minimum jurors active balance is greater than zero
+    - Ensure that the minimum guardians active balance is greater than zero
 - **State transitions:**
     - Save the Court term duration
     - Create a new term object for the first Court term